andrew/ultimate-awesome/README.md

 - [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
 - [awesome-artificial-intelligence-guidelines](https://github.com/EthicalML/awesome-artificial-intelligence-guidelines) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
-- [Awesome-Video-Diffusion-Models](https://github.com/ChenHsing/Awesome-Video-Diffusion-Models) - [Arxiv] A Survey on Video Diffusion Models.
 - [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search) - A curated list of awesome architecture search resources.
 - [Awesome-Graph-LLM](https://github.com/XiaoxinHe/Awesome-Graph-LLM) - A collection of AWESOME things about Graph-Related LLMs.
 - [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.
 - [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks) - A curated list about React Hooks.
+- [awesome-relation-extraction](https://github.com/roomylee/awesome-relation-extraction) - 📖 A curated list of awesome resources dedicated to Relation Extraction, one of the most important tasks in Natural Language Processing (NLP).
+- [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.
 - [awesome-jetpack-compose-learning-resources](https://github.com/androiddevnotes/awesome-jetpack-compose-learning-resources) - 👓 A continuously updated list of learning Jetpack Compose for Android apps.
 - [Awesome-Cybersecurity-Datasets](https://github.com/shramos/Awesome-Cybersecurity-Datasets) - A curated list of amazingly awesome Cybersecurity datasets.
-- [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.
-- [awesome-relation-extraction](https://github.com/roomylee/awesome-relation-extraction) - 📖 A curated list of awesome resources dedicated to Relation Extraction, one of the most important tasks in Natural Language Processing (NLP).
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
 - [awesome-earthobservation-code](https://github.com/acgeospatial/awesome-earthobservation-code) - A curated list of awesome tools, tutorials, code, projects, links, stuff about Earth Observation, Geospatial Satellite Imagery.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-element](https://github.com/ElementUI/awesome-element) - A curated list of Element projects.
 - [awesome-digital-human](https://github.com/weihaox/awesome-digital-human) - A collection of resources on digital human including clothed people digitalization, virtual try-on, and other related directions.
+- [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
-- [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-template-literal-types](https://github.com/ghoullier/awesome-template-literal-types) - Curated list of awesome Template Literal Types examples.
 - [Awesome-Dataset-Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) - Awesome Dataset Distillation Papers.
 - [awesome-fashion-ai](https://github.com/ayushidalmia/awesome-fashion-ai) - A repository to curate and summarise research papers related to fashion and e-commerce.